 |This is DJ Rhymer dropping some funky fresh beats from the Corellian Sector!|

 - It affects all friendly squadrons at distance 1, meaning so long as any portion of their base is within distance 1 of the edge of Rhymer's base, it works.
 You'll note that this is a substantial amount of real estate.
 If Rhymer is tightly packed, you can get two squadrons in each direction of him all benefiting from his ability.
 Squadrons packed around a centrally-located Rhymer to maximize his buff thus create a "Rhymerball," which is a common bit of Armada slang.

 So when should you use Major Rhymer?
-Basically whenever you're planning on making bombers a strong part of your fleet build, Major Rhymer deserves some consideration.
+Basically whenever you're planning on making bombers a big part of your fleet build, Major Rhymer deserves some consideration.
 Even if he "only" gives one extra turn of getting bomber attacks against enemy ships, that's 7 extra points well spent over a regular TIE Bomber.
 He then merits the inclusion of an Intel squadron (to keep his bombers free), an Escort squadron (to keep him and the Intel squadron safe), and as many other bombers as you can reasonably fit at his side (I'd recommend at least 3 more beyond just him).